 Fishing Pliers Materials

-When you’re choosing your fishing pliers you will need to make sure they are suitable for both freshwater and saltwater.
-This is where the materials you choose can be important and where fishing pliers differ from other types of pliers.
+When you’re choosing your fishing pliers you will need to make sure they are suitable for both freshwater and saltwater, as well as having all the features you’ll need.

-A lot of fishing pliers will be made from stainless steel and this can be a good material but you will need to ensure that the steel is coated in another material that will give it its resistance to rust and corrosion.
+When choosing fishing pliers stainless steel can be a good material, especially if you plan to fish in the Florida Keys.
+Many pliers will be made of stainless steel but you will need to ensure that the steel is coated in another material that will give it its resistance to rust and corrosion.

 Having extra tools and functions, such as knives or lights can also be convenient if you want to pack light, as having a multi-use tool can reduce the number of items you need to take with you on your trip.